 I have been invited to sit on the selection panel to secure a replacement for my previous role.
-To combat a steady decline in one of our core businesses (due to external factors), there has been an external recruitment freeze at my organisation for the past two years.
+There has been an external recruitment freeze at my organisation for the past two years so only internal candidates were being considered.
 The position is focused around the management of certain compliance and operational initiatives across 3000 outlets nationally.
 All up, seven people applied, from various professional backgrounds.
 I’m by no means a recruitment professional and I’m sure that the insights of such a person would be far more valuable than mine, as they deal with this everyday.
 However, these are my observations during the resume reading and shortlisting process.

 Address the selection criteria